 Change in Style

-The invention of new gadgets such as mobile phones makes communication easier by allowing people to communicate from anywhere.
-An underestimated impact of mobile gadgets is their impact on the nature of communications.
-The nature of such impact includes the following:
+The invention of new gadgets such as mobile phones made communication easier by allowing people to communicate from anywhere.
+An underestimated impact of mobile gadgets is the effect they have on the nature of communication.

 - The possibility of high quality communication from anywhere in the world to anywhere else at low costs has led to a marked decline in face-to-face communications and to an increased reliance on verbal and written communication over electronic mediums.

-- The small keyboards in mobile phone and other hand-held devices that make typing difficult has resulted in a radical shortening of words and increasing use of symbol and shortcuts, with little or no adherence to traditional grammatical rules.
+- The small keyboards on mobile phones and other hand-held devices that make typing difficult has resulted in a radical shortening of words and increasing use of symbol and shortcuts, with little or no adherence to traditional grammatical rules.
 Such change now finds increasing acceptance in the business community.

 - Communication has become concise and short, and the adage “brevity is the soul of wit” finds widespread implementation, though unintentionally.

 - slide 5 of 6